jembsd/wikijs/02-enumeration/service-enumeration.md

 This is categorized by microsoft as a RCE vulnerability.
 But there is no POC for it online.
 You can only DOS a machine using this exploit.

-# Port 4445 - Upnotifyp

-I have not found anything here.
-Try connecting with netcat and visiting in browser.

 # Port 4555 - RSIP